Gbayilo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# C - Functions, nested loops Project
+# 0x02.
+C - Functions, nested loops
 This directory contains solutions to the tasks for the Fuctions, nested loops project.
 ## Tasks